 Who is the Zoning Section?

-The Zoning Section is part of the Planning and Development Department, Planning Division.
-Staff works directly with other departments such as Building, Transportation/Public Works (TPW), Water, and Code Enforcement.
+The Zoning Section is part of the Development Services Department, Planning Division.
+Staff works directly with other departments such as Building, Transportation/Public Works (TPW), Water and Code Enforcement.
 Staff responsibilities include:

 - Continually review and amend the Zoning Ordinance regulations to ensure consistency with other city codes and to reflect the changing needs of the city;